 All residents take team captain call at Bellevue, where they assume leadership responsibility for the team of residents on call.
 Team captains make decisions about patient care in the recovery and delivery rooms, the emergency department as well as other parts of the hospital.
 Most residents consider being a Bellevue team captain to be an extraordinary experience.

 Residency Application Process

-Residents apply to the program through the Electronic Residency Application Service® (ERAS®).
-One unique advantage to our application process is that a single interview is all that is needed to qualify for both the Manhattan and Brooklyn tracks, as well as the two associated preliminary medicine programs.
-With a single interview, a candidate receives a total of four National Resident Matching Program® codes with which to participate in The Match®.
+Residents apply to the program through the Electronic Residency Application Service (ERAS).
+One unique advantage to our application process is that a single interview is all that is needed to qualify for all of the tracks we offer, as well as the two associated preliminary medicine programs.
+With a single interview, a candidate receives a total of five National Resident Matching Program codes with which to participate in The Match.

 NYU Langone does not offer H-1B sponsorship for house staff, residents, or fellows.
 J-1 sponsorship is available through the Educational Commission for Foreign Medical Graduates (ECFMG).